Kahlan-walcott/GVSU-CIS350-lokds/meetings/GVSU-CIS350-lokds-2024-10-06.md

 Goals for next week:
 * Olivia is going to learn more about how to create a tile map and create ours
-* Delaney, Sanidnya, and Lasya are going to develop a more thorough story for the game
+* Delaney, Sanidhya, and Lasya are going to develop a more thorough story for the game
 * Kahlan is going to upload a rough outline of the game to the GitHub along with any other Python files that the game will draw from